LuisM2012/Sudoku/README.md

 Two file system for a sudoku game with solver.

-You must hae Pygame installed to initiate the game.
+You must have Pygame installed to initiate the game.
 In order to start game, run the Sudoku.py file.
 The S2.py file has needed module for the game to work.